top of page

 Why Hike Red Hill Vista

 There are hikes where the destination is a summit, a waterfall, or a slot canyon, and then there are hikes like Red Hill Vista (red map pin) where the destination is an overlook that offers a rare top-down perspective of the terrain.
 Looking down, you see the unmistakable red hills and the mysterious white bands stretching across the landscape.
-On the Red Hill Vista trail, Mecca Hills geology is not just visible, it's unavoidable.
-During today's hike, we'll explain how these white bands formed and explore the geologic processes that shaped these hills.
+On the Red Hill Vista trail, the geology of the Mecca Hills isn’t just visible, it's unavoidable.
+During today's hike, we'll explain how these white bands form and explore the geologic processes that shaped these hills.

 Why Are the Mecca Hills Striped